f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 #.
 Similar to modification process, the deletion of a service is performed on
    the **Resource** URL.
-When we created the service, we defined a Declarative state to the iApp template.
-The template then created the configuration and all of its associated objects.
+When we created the service, we defined a Declarative state to the iApp template which then created the configuration and all of its associated objects.
 With a ``DELETE`` request, BIG-IP will process the removal of all objects linked to the ASO in a recursive manner.
 This is crucial to Application Lifecycle Management as it provides a mechanism to